Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Introduction

 \section{Introduction}

 In recent years there has been a strong interest in model stealing attacks to understand how models can be extracted and how model information can be leaked.
-These attacks were successful up to some extent, implying that machine learning models need to adapt and consider new risks.
-However, there has not been an extensive analysis and understanding of model stealing for malware detection tasks, and how it can be used as a stepping stone for other attacks later.
+These attacks are relevant to anyone deploying machine learning models since they are designed to either steal the intellectual property of the model owner or to use the stolen model to compromise the privacy and integrity of the target model.
+Model stealing attacks were successful to some extent, implying that machine learning models and their deployment must be adapted and consider new risks.
+However, there needs to be more extensive analysis and understanding of model stealing for malware detection tasks and how it can be used later as a stepping stone for other attacks.

-Despite the importance of correctly detecting malware, there has been no research exploring the best way to extract detection models, especially real antivirus software.
-The task of stealing malware classifiers has one additional constraint compared to attacks in traditional AI domains: it requires that both the targets and the surrogates perform well in terms of detection but at the same time exhibit very low false positives.
+Despite the importance of correctly detecting malware, there has yet to be research exploring the best way to extract detection models.
+The task of stealing malware classifiers has one additional constraint compared to attacks in traditional AI domains: it requires that both the targets and the surrogates perform well in terms of detection while exhibiting very low false positives.
+Low false positives are required to avoid blocking or removing files that may be important for the system's use.
+Another reason is to reduce user fatigue from false alarms.
+In addition, the security domain has other characteristics, such as that antivirus being very complex black-box systems with many parts and detection techniques.

-Exploring and understanding model stealing attacks is also important because they can be used in other downstream attacks, such as the evasion of detection models by creating adversarial malware.
-Detection evasion is not a new topic, and dozens of different techniques exist to modify malware.
-However, creating adversarial malware with surrogate models can have a large impact in the evasion accuracy.
+Exploring and understanding model stealing attacks is also significant because they can be used in other downstream attacks, such as evading detection models by creating adversarial malware.
+Detection evasion is not a new topic; dozens of different techniques exist to modify malware.
+However, creating adversarial malware with surrogate models can significantly increase attackers' success in evading detection.

-This research has two parts: first, to steal stand-alone ML models and AVs by creating better surrogates on low FPR conditions; and second, to use those surrogates to create and evaluate adversarial malware creation.
-The first part studies and compares four active learning sampling strategies to create surrogate models.
-The strategies used for the attack are \textit{random} sampling, \textit{entropy}, \textit{entropy+k-medoids}, and \textit{Monte Carlo Dropout+entropy}.
-The last two are our new variations.
-The surrogates are compared by their performance agreement with the target models and their accuracy, measured at fixed low FPR levels of 0.01 or lower.
-In order to achieve better surrogate performance, we propose a new neural network architecture (dualFCNN) for creating surrogate models, that outperforms the existing fully connected neural networks (FCNN) for malware detection that have been previously proposed in the literature.
+Furthermore, antivirus systems are highly complex systems that use multiple components.
+In the industry and in academic research, they are considered black boxes, and companies do not tend to share detailed information about their internals.
+Reverse engineering each product can be very time-consuming, but having access to a surrogate that models their behavior can potentially be an exciting avenue for attackers.